Heckler (character): Fictional character biography

-Stuart "Stu" Moseley, co-owner of "EATS", a skid row diner in the ghetto section of Delta City, fights the injustices and slightly goofy criminal element as The Heckler, armed only with his sarcastic wit and a brightly colored costume.
+Stuart "Stu" Mosely, co-owner of "EATS", a skid row diner in the ghetto section of Delta City, fights the injustices and slightly goofy criminal element as The Heckler, armed only with his sarcastic wit and a brightly colored costume.
 Stu's motivations and origins are unknown.
 He receives no respect from his contemporaries in either his civilian or costumed alter ego's existence.

 While walking around as Stu, he comes across as slightly anal, frustrated and awkward.
 When wearing his costume, however, he seems to become a completely different person, endlessly confident and insanely daring with a talent for trickery and a smart-mouthed sense of humor that he uses to irritate, annoy and insult his foes until they usually pretty much defeat themselves in a style highly reminiscent of cartoon character Bugs Bunny (who Keith Giffen admits was a major influence on the creation of the Heckler).
-He lacks superpowers, yet has had a lengthy rap career as "piss trigger".
+He lacks super powers and is not a very skilled fighter.
+Nonetheless, he is usually able to get out of a situations in a cartoonish manner.